 - 8th house: transformation, power, other people’s money

-- 9th house: new ideas, education, exploring, travel, philosophy, law
+- 9th house: new ideas, education, exploring, travel

-- 10th house: career, work efforts, projects related to vocation
+- 10th house: career, expanded responsibilities at work, projects related to vocation

-- 11th house: community and social life, organizations
+- 11th house: community, friends, social life, organizations

-- 12th house: spirituality, inward-focus, solitude, rest, or refuge; may indicate change in some part of life
+- 12th house: spirituality, sometimes a period of solitude, seeking quiet, rest, or refuge.
+May indicate a change in some part of your life.

-Note that there is a lot more you can glean from a biwheel like this.
-For example, the January new moon in Pelosi’s 6th house is also in a pile-up with heavyweights Saturn and Pluto.
-With transiting Jupiter about to move into her 6th house, we already see her preparing to take on ambitious projects—like, say, taking on a sitting president.
-Transiting Juno, asteroid of equality, also falls on her natal Venus-Vesta conjunction—and that pile-up conjuncts the transiting Midheaven set for D.C.
-I’d venture she will indeed be at the helm in the capital as our next Speaker of the House, and she’ll be fighting for love (Vesta-Venus) of justice (Juno) right out of the gate.
+There’s a lot more you can glean from a biwheel like this.
+For example, the new moon in Pelosi’s 6th house is in a pile-up with the heavyweights Saturn and Pluto.
+With transiting Jupiter about to move into Pelosi’s 6th house, we see her preparing to take on ambitious projects.
+With transiting Juno, asteroid of equality, falling right in the midst of her natal Venus-Vesta conjunction, I’d venture that she will work her usual Scorpio deal-making magic with House progressives to be our next Speaker of the House—poised to fight for love of country (Vesta) and community values (Juno), she’ll likely come on strong fighting for justice right out of the gate.

-It won’t all be easy.
-With transiting Uranus on her natal Saturn and Pluto recently moving over her 7th house cusp, the right use of power and weighty, unpredictable matters are no doubt going to be on her mind with this administration.
-Still, she’ll have a lot going for her next year.
-On Jan.
-5, she’ll also see transiting Pallas, the strategic warrior, conjunct her natal North Node, the transiting North Node conjunct her Vertex, and Mars on her Sun: she may be just the fighter the country needs.
-With transiting Mercury conjunct her natal Eros, it looks like she’ll be delighted to hold the Speaker’s gavel once again.
+It won’t all be easy though.
+With transiting Uranus on her natal Saturn and Pluto just having moved into her 7th house, the right use of power and weighty, unpredictable matters are certainly going to be on her mind.
+But she’ll have a lot going for her next year.
+With transiting Pallas conjunct her natal North Node, the transiting North Node conjunct her Vertex, and Mars on her Sun at this Jan.
+5 new moon, she may be just the warrior the country needs—and she’ll suited for the job.
+With Mercury on her natal Eros and Ceres conjunct her Moon, no doubt she’ll be delighted to hold the Speaker’s gavel again.